Contributor: Dale Shepard, MD, Hematology and Oncology

 A recent study found that people who spend a lot of time sitting have an increased risk of developing certain types of cancer.
 We know that lack of activity can lead to obesity and that obesity is a risk factor for certain types of cancer.
 That is why we always tell our patients how important it is to stay active.

 The study analyzed data from 43 previous studies.
-Together, they included nearly 70,000 cancer patients.
+Together, they included nearly 70,000 people with cancer.
 According to the findings, people who spent a lot of time sitting had a much greater risk of developing endometrial cancer, colon cancer or lung cancer.

 Tips for increasing activity to reduce your risk